Disputation: Anna Elisabeth van Yperen

 Anna Elisabeth van Yperen.
 Photo: Private

 The University of Oslo is currently closed, and disputations will therefore be streamed directly using Zoom.
-The host will moderate the digital issues while the defense manager moderates the defense.
+The host will moderate the digital issues while the defense moderator chairs the defense.

-Ex auditorio questions: The disputing leader will invite ex auditorio questions, and these can be anticipated either in writing or orally by clicking "Participants -> Raise Your Hand".
+Ex auditorio questions: The defense moderator will invite ex auditorio questions, and these can be submitted either in writing or orally by clicking "Participants -> Raise Your Hand".

 Trial lecture - time and place

 Factors and processes controlling depositional style in cratonic basins | Digital recording of the trial lecture